Untitled film frame

 Hardcover / 522 pages / 14 x 10 inches

-Blazer, Special Collector's Edition
+Blazer, Special Collector's First Edition

 “Blazer is a timely project that resonates with many issues of our times.
 As a photographic body of work, it is quite different from other photobooks projects because it blends chronophotography with a script, dialogues, and staging much like a moving picture.
 That's also what makes Rocky McCorkle’s work so unique, combining cinema-like images, an inventive and detailed aesthetic research, with the drama that characterizes theater.